Bagoum/danmokou/docs/articles/language/guide2.md

 If we move the declaration of `size` down to the `gsr` preloop property, then it will no longer be shared by the red and green bullets, and only the green bullet will get larger.

-(Note that in BDSL2, 1f is 1/120. `f` is a multiplier for the seconds-per-frame of the engine, which is 1/120, since the engine internally runs at 120 FPS.
+(Note that in BDSL, 1f is 1/120. `f` is a multiplier for the seconds-per-frame of the engine, which is 1/120, since the engine internally runs at 120 FPS.
 The bullet control is run once per frame, so it increases size by 1 per second.)

 Within a dynamic scope like bullet controls, functions must also be dynamically accessed by prefixing them with `&`.
 The function must be lexically visible to the bullet control.
 If by some chance the control is executed on a bullet to which the function is not lexically visible, then it will throw a runtime exception.